firedev.com

 Service class

-To me, 10 flog per method is simply too much.
-We can try to break it down into two methods like so:
+To me 10 flog per method is simply too much.
+We can try to break it down in two methods like so:

 class User